 Pineapples symbolize luxury, welcomeness, infertility, virility (paradoxically!!), beauty, hospitality and royalty.
 This symbolism has been used for many years including on furniture and in religion.

-Unlike other concepts like youth (see here) or death (and here), finding the symbolic meaning of pineapple involves a deeper search.
 The fruit has been discovered and rediscovered around the entire globe, traded as a commodity, and planted in foreign lands.

 Throughout its many journeys, it has come to symbolize welcome, luxury, and beauty, as well as fertility, war, and royalty.
 Although these symbolic meanings seem vastly different from each other, they all have one thing in common: the sweet fruit and beautiful symmetry of the pineapple.